Lmy0217/PyTorch-Project-Framework/README.md

 Here's how to use this framework, you should do the following:

 - Dataset
-	- In `datasets` folder create a class that inherit the "BaseDataset" class
+	- In `datasets` folder create a class that inherit the `BaseDataset` class

 		```python
 	    # YourDataset.py